 Myth and Science in Mount Shasta

-Myths and science serve a purpose to unify their narratives of seeking truth, facts, and solving earthly mysteries.
-Myths serve a function similar to science, theology, religion and history in that it provides an explanation of the universe.
+Myths and science serve the purpose of unifying their narratives of seeking truth and facts and solving earthly mysteries.
+Myths serve a function similar to science, theology, religion, and history in that it provides an explanation of the universe.
 Myths are often viewed in opposition to science because the supernatural elements in myths cannot be proven through scientific means.
 Yet, science did not develop in opposition to myth.
-The founders of modern science like Johannes Kepler (1571-1630) and Sir Isaac Newton (1642-1727) addressed metaphysical problems like the omnipotence of God and were trying to prove, not disprove, “God’s laws” and existance.
+The founders of modern science, like Johannes Kepler (1571-1630) and Sir Isaac Newton (1642-1727), addressed metaphysical problems like the omnipotence of God and were trying to prove, not disprove, “God’s laws” and existence.

 Myths and Scientific Investigations

 Science depends on updated knowledge and cumulative information, whereas myths are beliefs passed down from generation to generation.
 At one point in life, almost every person will experience an odd state of consciousness or something outside the realm of “normal.”
 Without a scientific model to rationalize the experience, people will look to other frameworks of knowledge similar to those presented in myths.
 In other words, if science fails in its logic, then all information that is not logical falls outside of science.
 It is in this way that mythic narratives create a knowledge system outside of scientific findings.

 Science is not the only valid test for truth-finding, and there are many methods used to derive data besides the scientific method.
 Myths may be false literally and scientifically, but they are true symbolically and emotionally.
 Myths will always be true because they offer wisdom that is true.
 Science divides the mind into the rational and the irrational.
 For science, rational thinking relies on the use of logic.
 Thus, irrational modes of human behavior, including mythology, cannot be explained by reason and are dismissed as invalid epistemologies.

 Accommodating Science and Myths